ABOUT US: Board of Directors

 Ted Collins Jr.

 Ted Collins has enjoyed a long career in the oil and gas business.
 He presently operates as an independent oil and gas producer.
 Prior to that, Mr. Collins served as President of Collins & Ware, Inc., an independent oil and gas exploration company, which sold the majority of its assets to Apache Corp.
 Mr. Collins is a past President of the Permian Basin Petroleum Association, the Permian Basin Landmen’s Association, the Petroleum Club of Midland and has served as Chairman of the Midland Wildcat Committee since 1984.
 He is a graduate of the University of Oklahoma with a B. S. in Geological Engineering.
-Professionally he serves on the Board of Directors of Encore Acquisition Co. and Energy Transfer Partners L. P.
+Professionally he serves on the Board of Directors of Energy Transfer Partners L. P. and Oasis Petroleum Corp.

 Emil J Freireich, M.D.